WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 - Images (gallery and single images are supported)

-You can trigger a manual product sync by either visiting your Lightspeed import page and using the “Update” function there.
+You can trigger a manual product sync by either using the Product Importer and using the “Update via Lightspeed” row action there:

 Or by using the “Manual Update via Lightspeed” button located in the sidebar with each single product view in the WooCommerce backend.